 Hometown: Garland, Texas

 Maxey committed to Kentucky in May, choosing the Wildcats over fellow finalists Michigan, Michigan State, Oklahoma State and Texas.

 John Calipari made Maxey a major priority early in the recruiting cycle.
 He was the first point guard in the 2019 class to land a scholarship offer from the UK coach, who visited him several times in Texas over a matter of months and also hosted Maxey’s family for a visit on Big Blue Madness weekend.

 The Cats were the clear favorites going into Maxey’s college announcement.
 The only real question was whether he would choose to reclassify to 2018 and play college basketball right away, something he had been openly discussing all spring.
 For now, Maxey will stick in 2019 and join Kentucky’s program after one more year of high school.

 “He’s kind of like the definition of a do-it-all guard,” Rivals.com’s Corey Evans told the Herald-Leader.
 “There’s really no major deficiencies with him.”

 Maxey averaged 22.5 points, 7.0 rebounds, 3.1 assists and 2.4 steals per game and led his team to the state semifinals in Texas.
-He is also one of the leading scorers on the Nike summer circuit.
+He was also one of the leading scorers on the Nike summer circuit.